-- developmental stripping costs and - production stripping costs
+- developmental stripping costs and - production stripping costs the purpose of mine planning and production, stripping costs are aggregated too.

 Developmental stripping costs which are incurred in order to obtain access to quantities of mineral reserves that will be mined in future periods are capitalised as part of mining assets.
 Capitalisation of developmental stripping costs ends when the commercial production of the mineral reserves begins.